 We received an overwhelming response to Unfinished Business.
-We are humbled to be able to offer support to over a thousand small businesses nationwide.
+We are humbled to be able to offer support to over 1,600 small businesses nationwide.
 Below we highlight a few of their stories of strength, courage, and resilience.

 Viburt 'Cookie' Bernard

 Owned by Viburt 'Cookie' Bernard, Sybil's Bakery was one of the first Guyanese Caribbean restaurants in its community, and a fixture of its neighborhood for decades.
 But today, COVID-19 threatens its future.Visit Sybil's Bakery's website

 Librería Barco de Papel is one the few Spanish-speaking bookstores in its community, and the home of multiple education programs for local children.
 And today, this bookshop and its community are fighting harder than ever to come back from a pandemic that's impacted them to a disproportionate extent.Visit Librería Barco de Papel's website